briantanabe/project-log/projects/Sour Candy.md

 - Final recipe
 	1. Combine 1 cup sugar, 3tsp water, and 3.25 cup corn syrup in a small sauce pan
 	2. Bring to a boil, stirring to dissolve the sugar, then bring to 290º F
-	3. Bloom 50g gelatin in .5
+	3. Bloom 50g gelatin in .5 cup sour cherry, lemon, or orange juice, then stir in 15g pectin
+	4. Stir the gelatin/pectin mixture into the sugar syrup along with a pinch of salt, 1.25 tsp citric acid, and corresponding fruit extract
+	5.

 ## Discussion
 **Binding**